continuedev/continue/docs/docs/walkthroughs/set-up-codestral.md

 2. Click on the gear icon in the bottom right corner of the Continue window to open `~/.continue/config.json` (MacOS) / `%userprofile%\.continue\config.json` (Windows)

-3. Log in and create an API key on Mistral AI's La Plateforme [here](https://console.mistral.ai/codestral).
-Make sure you get an API key from the "Codestral" page, as an API key for the normal "api.mistral.ai" API will not work.
+3. Log in and create an API key on Mistral AI's La Plateforme [here](https://console.mistral.ai/api-keys/)

 4. To use Codestral as your model for both `autocomplete` and `chat`, replace `[API_KEY]` with your Mistral API key below and add it to your `config.json` file: